Trapusa and Bahalika

 The era of Trapusa and Bahalika is during the life of the Historical Buddha: most early 20th-century historians dated his birth and death as c.
 563 BCE to 483 BCE, but more recent research dates his death to between 486 and 483 BCE or, according to others, between 411 and 400 BCE (or between 623 and 624 BCE).
+Many also claim that they originated from Gandhar Kingdom.

 Regional versions

 Central Asia

 Xuanzang recounts, having become his first disciples Trapusa and Bahalika wished his leave to return home, they asked the Buddha for something by which they could remember and honour him in his absence.
 The Buddha gave them eight of his hairs as relics.
 They made golden caskets for the relics and took them to their own city (Balkh) where they enshrined them in a stupa by the city gate.
 See Nava Vihara.

 Xuanzang recounts that theirs was the first ever Buddhist Stupa to be made and that the Buddha had first to instruct them how to erect it by folding his three robes into squares piling them up and then topping them off with his inverted bowl.